LennyRamos/MS3-Programming-Challenges/README.md

 The only external library I used was sqlite-jdbc-3.16.1.jar.

 The application so far consumes the file, parses it, and writes all the bad entries in to a bad entry <timestamp>.csv.
 It also creates the log file to tell the user how many files were received, how many have passed and failed.
+The bad entries will have 'NULL' in the columns where it lacks data.
+That is how i determined which ones are bad entries.

 The only thing that I am running into trouble is writing all the parsed information into SQLite database Users table I created.